-Popular in the United Kingdom for some time, and becoming increasingly popular in the United States as a way to buy rental properties, buy-to-let mortgages help investors purchase a home which is subsequently rented out for profit.
+Popular in the United Kingdom for some time and becoming increasingly popular in the United States as a way to buy rental properties, buy-to-let mortgages help investors purchase a home that is subsequently rented out for profit.
 For these kinds of loans, the down payment and interest rates can be higher than other types of loans.

 Not only are teachers eligible for special loans and deals, but it is greatly to their benefit that they take advantage of them.
 Investing in a home purchase is a huge step, and special rates are hard to come by for most people.